teemuatlut/TMC2130Stepper/README.md

 - Easy setup for NEMA17 with default settings

 What works:
 - Nearly all the features in the registeries are configurable through get/set functions.
 See datasheet for possible features.
+Keywords.txt lists all the implemented functions.